Atos15/mikel/README.md

 Each line of the output corresponds to a microinstruction.

-A tipical instruction will look like this:
+A typical instruction will look like this:

 ```
 0x003: 0x042 000 00 110101 000000100 000 0001